-- 2.6 The Mayor has no power to commit the Council to any particular course of action except where specifically authorised to act under duly delegated authority. - 2.7 The Office of Mayor carries with it an element of community leadership in addition to the statutory role as presiding member of the Council.
+The Mayor has no power to commit the Council to any particular course of action except where specifically authorised by the Local Government Act 2002 under duly delegated authority.

+The Office of Mayor carries with it an element of community leadership in addition to the statutory role as presiding member of the Council.
 The leadership role frequently requires the Mayor to act as community advocate, promoting the attributes of the community and representing its interests.
-Community leadership and advocacy will be more effective where it is carried out with the knowledge and support of the Council. - 2.8 The Mayor is a Justice of the Peace while holding office as Mayor.
+Community leadership and advocacy will be more effective where it is carried out with the knowledge and support of the Council.

+The Mayor is a Justice of the Peace while holding office as Mayor.